aloneguid/bt/wrs/topics/url-proc.md

 For more advanced scenarios, you can use regular expressions.

 To test substitutions, use the "Test" section on the top.
 It will show you the result of the substitution as you type in real time.

+## Scripts

+Since v4.1.0 you can run custom scripts on the URL.
+This is a powerful feature that allows you to manipulate the URL in any way you want.
+For instance, you can add a query parameter, remove a query parameter, or even change the domain name.
+The possibilities are endless.
+[Learn more](scripting.md) about scripting.